atsout/atsout.github.io/index.md

 ---
 ## About Me:

-I am Adeline, a recent data science graduate.
-I received a BS in Biology from the University of Massachusetts Amherst and then went on to get a MS in Complex Systems & Data Science from the University of Vermont.
+I'm Adeline, a recent data science MS graduate!

+I studied biology as an undergraduate at the University of Massachusetts Amherst and, while working with electron microscopy data, I became interested in data science for the purposes of image analysis.
+I then pursued an MS in Complex Systems & Data Science at the University of Vermont.
+Given these combined interests, my main interest is to continue to leverage data science methods to analyze biological data in meaningful ways in my work.

-I have experience with Python, C++, R, and PL/SQL.
+Throughout the course of my work and studies, I have developed skills in C++, Python, and R as well as software like ImageJ.
+I also have experience in the laboratory with sample preparation and electron microscopy.
+In my MS program, I had the opportunity to work on many projects (which can be found [here](./projects)) with practical applications that gave me experience with data analysis and visualization, machine learning, and neural networks.

+I'm passionate about combining my laboratory background and computer science skills to make a difference in the world.

 ---